trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 		[Return:nothing] setPlotFileFormat!(proj::Project, plotFileFormat::String)
 		[Return:String]  getPlotFileFormat(proj::Project)

-The mesh file format is either `ISM` or `ISM-V2`.
-The plot file (Which can be viewed with something like VisIt or Paraview) format is either `skeleton` or `sem`.
-The former is just a low order finite elemnt represntation of the mesh.
-The latter (which is a much bigger file) includes the interior degrees of freedom. **At this time, if you want to plot the grid in HQMTool, then you must use `ISM-V2` as the mesh file format.**
+The available mesh file formats are `ISM`, `ISM-V2`, or `ABAQUS`.
+The plot file (which can be viewed with something like VisIt or Paraview) format is either `skeleton` or `sem`.
+The former is just a low order finite element represntation of the mesh.
+The latter (which is a much bigger file) includes the interior degrees of freedom.

 #### Changing the output file names